 How to Contact the FDIC

 You can reach the FDIC in several ways:

 - Call toll-free: 877-275-3342

 - For the hearing impaired call toll-free: 800-925-4618

 - Online: https://ask.fdic.gov/fdicinformationandsupportcenter/s/?language=en_USRead

 FDIC insurance covers up to $250,000 per depositor for each ownership category in each distinct bank.
 You can open accounts at different banks or in different ownership categories at one bank to maximize your insurance coverage.
 Use FDIC-insured accounts for any money that you want to protect against potential market shakeups or bank closures.

-Tips for Protecting and Growing Your Assets
+Tips for Protecting Your Assets

 - If you’re starting to think seriously about how to maximize your financial efficiency, you should consider finding a financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.